 For most life insurance agents, cold calling is a challenging and unavoidable task.
 Selling life insurance is unlike any other type of sales, where clients walk away with something tangible or for their own enjoyment.
-When cold calling for life insurance, you have to sell someone on an idea — and a grim one at that — of financial security for their family members when they’re no longer around to provide support.
+Life insurance cold calling is a sales technique that involves a sales rep calling a potential customer for the first time to determine their interest in buying an insurance plan — and a grim plan at that — financial security for their family members when they’re no longer around to provide support.

 When making outbound calls to customers to sell life insurance, you may find yourself getting hung up on repeatedly.
 One of the most common mistakes made by agents who sell insurance over the phone is losing the prospect’s interest after they’ve spent considerable time building rapport.
 Fortunately, we’ve compiled a list of cold calling scripts for insurance for these exact situations, so refer to this list next time you pick up the phone.
 These are simple and effective, whether you’re running a multi-agent insurance campaign or a solitary agent working independently.